peterrenshaw/wsd/README.md

 * need some periodic useful data to play with D3, so I hacked a quick bit of code to get periodic weather data from BOM (Australian Bureau of Meteorology).
+- read more about the BOM here <http://www.bom.gov.au/inside/index.shtml>
 - version 0.1
 - use cron every half hour/forty five minutes wit a cron script that calls ./wsd.py -g